Create a good fit

-Always consider your house within its larger setting—a street scene, neighborhood, land form, region—and its orientation to sun and prevailing weather.
-Make a good fit.
-Enhance the natural setting, and respect local character.
-This might mean adapting your house to existing land contours or a distinctive pattern of local development.
-If your new house is respectful and supports regional character, it will not be seen as an intrusion.
+Consider the new house within a larger context—a street, landscape, neighborhood, and cultural region—and its orientation to the sun and prevailing weather.
+Enhance the natural setting and historic character.
+This could mean adapting the design to fit existing contours or a distinctive pattern of development.
+If the area is long established, there will likely be a vernacular tradition to draw upon.
+Respect this tradition and your new house will not be seen as an intrusion.

 Invent within the rules

-Historic building traditions provide practical guidance, and embody the wisdom of generations.
-Each tradition has an implicit set of rules and practices, a kind of DNA to generate form.
-These rules define appropriate building types, scale, features, materials, construction methods and details, and give the tradition its distinctive character.
-Use these rules to create project, and invent your own variations.
-Develop your "new old house" from basic ingredients, instead of applying a style like frosting to a cake.
+Historic building traditions provide practical guidance and embody the wisdom of earlier buillders.
+Traditions have an implicit set of rules and practices, a kind of DNA to generate form.
+These rules determine appropriate building types, scale, features, materials, construction methods and details, and give the tradition its distinctive flavor.
+Use these rules to create new designs, and invent as necessary within their parameters.
+A traditional house should be built from fundamental characteristics, not a style applied like frosting to a cake.

 Stay true to type

-Recognize historical patterns within a specific house type—its layout, massing, roof forms, doors, windows, and details— and use these to develop an authentic character for your project.
+Learn to recognize historical patterns within the specific house types— their layout, massing, roof forms, and details— and use these to develop an authentic character for your project.
 Respect the scale and proportions of traditional models.
-If your design is well integrated and appropriately scaled, it will be convincing.
-Historic houses were usually much smaller than most houses built today.
-If your program is too large for historic type select a different model, or scale-down your project.
-Another strategy is to design your house to appear as if it had been enlarged in increments over time— which was common of early houses.
+A common mistake is to pick the wrong model.
+We have all seen the wee Cotswold cottage blown-out to McMansion proportions.
+A new house will feel right if it is well integrated and appropriately scaled.
+Historic houses were often smaller than houses built today.
+If the program requirements are too large for historic type, select a different model or scale-down the project.
+Another preferred strategy is to design the house to appear as if it had been enlarged in stages over time— which was common of early houses.

-Strive to do the most with the least
+Accomplish the most with the least effort and expense

-Avoid redundant or underutilized space.
-Develop multi-use spaces that can do double duty rather than separate rooms for each use.
-A smaller house rich in spatial variation and detail satisfies more directly what many people seek in a big house.
-Go for the clearest, most direct solutions to design problems—ones that demonstrate resourcefulness and ingenuity, and avoid unnecessary expense.
-Insist that every design feature accomplish multiple objectives, and all details support overall vision for the house.
+To make a well-detailed traditional house more affordable, avoid redundant or underutilized space.
+Develop multi-use spaces that can do double-duty rather than separate rooms for every use.
+A smaller house rich in spatial variety and detail may satisfy more directly what many people seek in a big house.
+Find the most direct and least complicated solutions to design problems—ones that show ingenuity and resourcefulness.
+The challenge is to make every design feature satisfy more than one goal, and for all features to support the vision.

 Design for the future

 Perhaps the best way to care for the future is to be mindful of the past.
-Cultivate a wider perspective on architectural history, and deepen your understanding of continuities and connections.
-Select long-lasting materials and construction methods that have withstood the test of time.
-Authentic building materials and components are initially more expensive than simulated, but they will last longer and ultimately be more cost-effective.
-Consider using materials that develop a patina, like stone, copper and handmade brick, and become more beautiful with age.
-Consider using salvaged material, like old growth lumber remilled for flooring, when it is of higher quality than what is available today.
+Cultivate a wider perspective on historic building traditions of the area and your understanding of local precedents.
+For new work select long-lasting materials and methods of construction that have withstood the test of time.
+Authentic building materials may cost more than simulated ones, but they will last longer and be more cost-effective.
+Consider using materials that develop a patina and become more beautiful with age-- like stone, copper and handmade brick.
+Some salvaged materials, like remilled old growth lumber for flooring, are likely of better quality than new materials sold today.